markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's review some of these CSS declarations.

-- **Border**: As was explained in the previous lesson regarding how to assign `padding` values, the `border` property can also be declared by each side(`border-top, border-left`, etc), by two values representing the top/bottom and left/right pairs respectively, or a single value, which represent one value for all four sides, as we have declared here.
+- **Border**: As was explained in the previous lesson regarding how to assign `padding` values, the `border` property can also be declared by each side(`border-top`, `border-bottom`,`border-left`,  `border-right`), by two values representing the top/bottom and left/right pairs respectively, or a single value, which represent one value for all four sides, as we have declared here.
 Unlike `padding`, `border` **must** also have the line weight, style, and color values declared in order to render.
 Above is shown the short hand version declaring the width, style and color on the same line.
 The long hand version declares each property on separate lines like this:
 ```css
 {
   border-style: solid;